peppe-99/PenetrationTesting-HarryPotterNagini/README.md

     <img src="./images/target_exploitation/payload1.png" width="720">
 </p>

-Next, we insert the generated payload into the form of the /internalResourceFeTcher.php page, to force the query execution and get the database tables:
+Next, we insert the generated payload into the form of the ```/internalResourceFeTcher.php``` page, to force the query execution and get the database tables:

 <p align="center">
     <img src="./images/target_exploitation/output_payload1.png" width="720">
 </p>

-We find that a joomla_user table exists.
+We find that a ```joomla_user``` table exists.
 At this point we re-run the gopherus tool and generate the payload for executing the query:

 ```sql
 USE joomla; SELECT * FROM joomla_users;
 ```

-In this way we obtain the joomla_users table content.
+In this way we obtain the ```joomla_users``` table content.

 <p align="center">
     <img src="./images/target_exploitation/payload2.png" width="720">
 </p>

-Again, we insert the generated payload into the 'form':
+Again, we insert the generated payload into the form:

 <p align="center">
     <img src="./images/target_exploitation/output_payload2.png" width="720">